How Does Geyser Works? (Structure/Mechanism)

 An incredible eruption begins as water travels up the geyser tunnels.
 As these systems could be miles deep, the water at the very base of the tunnel becomes under incredible pressure from the water above it.
 As the magma at the base of the geysers tunnels warms the water from the bottom up, more and more energy builds in the system.
 Then the water begins to boil.
 When the pockets become turbulent, they push a small amount of water out of the geyser’s mouth, lowering the water’s pressure in the tunnels.

-Geysers come in groups because they’re sitting on top of a high concentration of that energy.
-When water pools underground or collect in layers of porous stone near the magma’s surface, magma sits about three miles below that superheats.
-It keeps that water high above its boiling point due to the pressures of the earth’s surface.
+Geysers come in groups because they’re sitting at a high concentration of that energy.
+When water pools underground or collects in layers of porous stone near the magma’s surface, magma sits about three miles below that superheats.
+The pressures of the earth’s surface keep that water high above its boiling point.
 The balancing act comes in because of the heat and pressure.

-• The geyser burst into steam with the sudden change of pressure and heat drop within the water.
+- The geyser burst into steam with the sudden pressure change and heat drop within the water.
 The steam rapidly expands the volume of water by about 1,500 times.

-Old Faithful gets its name because that particular one erupts about every 45 to 110 minutes.
-It must have a constant level of heat and pressure under there.
-So it keeps itself fairly balanced.
+Old Faithful gets its name because it erupts about every 45 to 110 minutes.
+It must have a constant level of heat and pressure under there so it keeps itself fairly balanced.
 It takes 50 years to erupt once.

 More Articles: